 Happy 13th birthday.
 I’m sorry this letter is late.
 I know your birthday was a couple of days ago, but truthfully although I’m 18 years older sometimes I just don’t know how to put something so important into words.
 I want to do this the justice it deserves, the justice you deserve and I want to raise the awareness it so rightly needs.
 I’ve rewritten this letter over and over again trying to get it perfect, but there is no perfect way to tell you what I need to say.
 So here goes everything I need to tell you.

-I see that your mostly sad.
-I notice that, I see you and I see your pain.
+I see that you’re mostly sad.
+I notice that.
+I see you and I see your pain.
 Half won’t noticed your sadness and the other half will just see an emotional hard work and bad-tempered teen.
 Your moods will be blamed on hormones.
 I see the truth, a young girl who’s struggling and I’m here to tell you it will be OK.
-I see your hurt, your painful shyness of not thinking your good enough and I’m here for you.
+I see your hurt, your painful shyness of not thinking you’re good enough and I’m here for you.
 I see your notes you write to yourself about happiness being fiction.
 I’m writing to tell you that’s not true.
 Happiness does exist and one day you’ll live it.
 You’ll be happy.
-Not everyday will be great, you’ll of course have bad days, but because of hard times you’ll be able to see the good.
-You’ll appreciate and have gratitude for not only the good times, but what the bad times teach you and how they shape you.
+Not every day will be great, you’ll of course have bad days, but because of hard times, you’ll be able to see the good.
+You’ll appreciate and have gratitude for not only the good times but what the bad times teach you and how they shape you.
 Overall you’ll be really happy.
-You’ll learn to love yourself and you’ll have the most amazing family that adore you.
+You’ll learn to love yourself and you’ll have the most amazing family that adores you.

 Before you get there though, I need to tell you something that you haven’t fully figured out yet.
-Your starting too but your still in a bit of denial, believing your perhaps just over reacting.
-Your not and I wish you’d talk.
-Tell a teacher, tell your Nana, tell a friends Mum, just tell someone what happened to you all those years ago.
+You’re starting too but you’re still in a bit of denial, believing you’re perhaps just over reacting.
+You’re not and I wish you’d talk.
+Tell a teacher, tell your Nana, tell a friend’s Mum, just tell someone what happened to you all those years ago.
 Tell anyone.
-You’ve dealt with this the only way you’ve known how too and I’m proud of you for that, but you need to stop dealing with it alone.
-Your not alone.
+You’ve dealt with this the only way you’ve known how to and I’m proud of you for that, but you need to stop dealing with it alone.
+You’re not alone.
 I feel like I need to write this sensitively, how can I find a nice way to write the words that send a chill down my spine and then it dawns on me I can’t.
 So I’m not going too.
-I won’t sugar coat this for you, because that would be to downplay something that should never be brushed off as if it doesn’t matter because you matter.
+I won’t sugar coat this for you because that would be to downplay something that should never be brushed off as if it doesn’t matter because you matter.
 This matters.
 So as I take a deep breath, here it goes.
-You’ve were sexually abused and as I wipe a tear from my eye because I can’t change it, I know there is something more important for me to do than to relive the past.
+You’ve been sexually abused and as I wipe a tear from my eye because I can’t change it, I know there is something more important for me to do than to relive the past.
 I have to change the future.
 You have too.
 Your job now is to raise awareness of sexual abuse.

-Overtime you slowly start to change.
+Over time you slowly start to change.
 You stop being that girl full of pain.
-Out of it you’ll look for positives.
+You’ll look for positives in the darkness.
 You’ll use it to help others.
 It will make you so aware when bringing up your own children.
 You’ll speak about sexual abuse to parents and you’ll try hard to raise awareness.
 You’ll research the facts.
-1 in 20 children in the UK are abused.
+1 in 20 children in the UK is abused.
 Meaning for every classroom, they is a good chance there is a child being sexually abused.
 You know one in three children don’t tell an adult and you’ll know that over 90% of all cases are by someone known to the child.
 You’ll also know it’s nearly always someone people wouldn’t suspect in a million years, these people are very clever.
 You’ll push for this information to be out there.
 You’ll know nearly all sexual abuse isn’t reported, detected or prosecuted.
-Things get brushed of as tantrums, hormones and attention seekers.
+Things get brushed off as tantrums, hormones and attention seekers.
 You’ll know better and you use this awareness to teach others to not so easily dismiss a child’s behaviour.

 Know you are good enough ♥